 Lunch & Recreation

-Students can take part in a variety of activities, including yoga, dance, acting, sports, and quiet reading.
+Students can take part in a variety of activities, including sports and arts and crafts.
 Daily lunch is also provided.

 Philippe Crettien, Summer Jazz and Contemporary Music Director